A Series of Essays

 In that vein, the best humor, for me, has always been what Jerry Seinfeld described as “about nothing.”
 That is, the funny things that happen in your home with a partner, with your children, in the market, waiting in line at the theater, anywhere.
 When your friends at a dinner say hilarious things and you’re thinking “why isn’t anyone recording this?”
 I so admire and enjoy the likes of Nora Ephron, Whoppi Goldberg, David Sedaris, Lily Tomlin, Jerry Seinfeld, Tina Fey, Joel Stein.
 “Shouts and Murmurs” in The New Yorker is, of course, the first place I turn – that is, after reading all the cartoons.
 During lockdown I caught up on the comedy shows that I had missed in the prior several decades.

-My book, “If You Give A Man A Tesla: A Parody” is doing well and who knows, perhaps the essays will be collected into a second book!
+My book, “If You Give A Man A Tesla: A Parody” is doing well on Amazon and in several Barnes and Noble stores.

 I’ll continue to post the links to essays here, as they are published.
 I hope you enjoy them and your comments and feedback would be greatly appreciated!